nodejs/node/doc/api/http.markdown

 followed by `response.end()`.

-## http.Client
+## http.request(options, callback)

-An HTTP client is constructed with a server address as its argument, the returned handle is then used to issue one or more requests.
-Depending on the server connected to, the client might pipeline the requests or reestablish the stream after each stream. _Currently the implementation does not pipeline requests._

-Example of connecting to `google.com`:

-    var http = require('http');
+Node maintains several connections per server to make HTTP requests.
+This function allows one to transparently issue requests.

+Options:

+- `host`: A domain name or IP address of the server to issue the request to.
+- `port`: Port of remote server.
+- `method`: A string specifing the HTTP request method.
+Possible values:
+  `'GET'` (default), `'POST'`, `'PUT'`, and `'DELETE'`.
+- `path`: Request path.
+Should include query string and fragments if any.
+   E.G. `'/index.html?page=12'`
+- `headers`: An object containing request headers.

+`http.request()` returns an instance of the `http.ClientRequest` class.
+The `ClientRequest` instance is a writable stream.
+If one needs to upload a file with a POST request, then write to the `ClientRequest` object.

+Example:

-    var google = http.createClient(80, 'www.google.com');
+    var options = {
+      host: 'www.google.com',
+      port: 80,
+      path: '/upload',
+      method: 'POST'
+    };

-    var request = google.request('GET', '/',
+    var req = http.request(options, function(res) {
-      {'host': 'www.google.com'});
-    request.end();
-    request.on('response', function (response) {
-      console.log('STATUS: ' + response.statusCode);
+      console.log('STATUS: ' + res.statusCode);
-      console.log('HEADERS: ' + JSON.stringify(response.headers));
+      console.log('HEADERS: ' + JSON.stringify(res.headers));
-      response.setEncoding('utf8');
+      res.setEncoding('utf8');
-      response.on('data', function (chunk) {
+      res.on('data', function (chunk) {
         console.log('BODY: ' + chunk);
       });
     });

+    // write data to request body
+    req.write('data\n');
+    req.write('data\n');
+    req.end();

+Note that in the example `req.end()` was called.
+With `http.request()` one must always call `req.end()` to signify that you're done with the request - even if there is no data being written to the request body.

+If any error is encountered during the request (be that with DNS resolution, TCP level errors, or actual HTTP parse errors) an `'error'` event is emitted on the returned request object.

 There are a few special headers that should be noted.

-* The 'Host' header is not added by Node, and is usually required by website.

 * Sending a 'Connection: keep-alive' will notify Node that the connection to the server should be persisted until the next request.